Skip to main content

 Fannie Mae Information Security and Business Resiliency Supplement

-We encourage you to adopt the following requirements now but must fully implement them no later than the effective date of August 12, 2025.
+We encourage you to adopt the following requirements now, but your organization must complete full implementation no later than the effective dates outlined below.

 Fannie Mae recognizes that cyber risk is a business risk and protecting data is a shared responsibility.

 Due to an evolving landscape, Fannie Mae has introduced new and updated cybersecurity requirements that our business partners must follow to ensure the safety and soundness of the enterprise.
-The new Fannie Mae Information Security and Business Resiliency Supplement (the "Supplement") includes updates to:
+The new Fannie Mae Information Security and Business Resiliency Supplement (also referred to as the "Supplement") includes updates to:

 • information security controls;